k2view-academy/K2View-Academy/articles/99_fabric_infras/devops/10a_fabric_master_key_integrated_with_kms.md

 ## Symmetric and Asymmetric Master Key Encryption Types

 While KMS providers enable working with either symmetric and asymmetric encryption types, Fabric supports the symmetric type.
-This type should be selected at KMS when creating the master key.
+This type should be selected in KMS when creating the master key.